grettke/org-utf-to-xetex/README.md

 ## Verification

-This package is probably working correctly when:
+This package is working correctly when:

 * All of the tests pass
 * You've configured enough font blocks to cover the characters in your